-- In the normal mode, two main surface exhaust fans, located near the Exhaust Shaft, will provide - 2 continuous ventilation of the underground areas.
-In this mode, underground flows join at the - bottom of the Exhaust Shaft before discharge to the atmosphere.
-However, in some cases, the - 4 Salt Handling Shaft may be used as an unfiltered exhaust shaft to ventilate areas of the - 5 underground that do not need filtration. - 6 Typically, outside air will be supplied to the construction areas and the waste disposal areas - through the Air Intake Shaft, the Salt Handling Shaft, and access entries.
-A small quantity of - 8 outside air will flow down the Waste Shaft to ventilate the Waste Shaft station.
-The ventilation - system is designed to operate with the Air Intake Shaft as the primary source of fresh air.
-Under - these circumstances, sufficient air will be available to simultaneously conduct all underground - operations (e.g., waste handling, mining, experimentation, and support).
-Ventilation may be - supplied by operating fans in the configurations listed in the above description of the ventilation - 13 modes.
+In the normal mode, two main surface exhaust fans, located near the Exhaust Shaft, will provide continuous ventilation of the underground areas.
+In this mode, underground flows join at the bottom of the Exhaust Shaft before discharge to the atmosphere.
+However, in some cases, the Salt Handling Shaft may be used as an unfiltered exhaust shaft to ventilate areas of the underground that do not need filtration.

+Typically, outside air will be supplied to the construction areas and the waste disposal areas through the Air Intake Shaft, the Salt Handling Shaft, and access entries.
+A small quantity of outside air will flow down the Waste Shaft to ventilate the Waste Shaft station.
+The ventilation system is designed to operate with the Air Intake Shaft as the primary source of fresh air.
+Under system is designed to operate with the Air Intake Shaft as the primary source of fresh air.
+Unde these circumstances, sufficient air will be available to simultaneously conduct all underground operations (e.g., waste handling, mining, experimentation, and support).
+Ventilation may be supplied by operating fans in the configurations listed in the above description of the ventilation